CityOfNewYork/nyco-wp-boilerplate/README.md

 ## Composer

-This boilerplate comes with a composer package that you may use to get your site started and includes the whoops error handler framework for PHP to start.
+This boilerplate comes with a composer package that you may use to get your site started and includes the [Whoops error handler framework](https://github.com/filp/whoops) for PHP to start.
 If your site already has Composer or you do not want the error handling framework, delete the wp/composer.json file and remove the `$whoops` set up in the `wp-config.php`.

 To use composer, install it on your machine and run `composer update` to install the vendor package.
 You may also want to add `/vendor` to your WordPress `.gitignore` file.

 ## Database